Samsterr/sir-squirrel-assistant/README.md

     * Sir Squirrel upgrades E.G.O Gifts of the status you chose along with keywordless gifts at rest stops
 * E.G.O Gift Purchase
     * Sir Squirrel purchases E.G.O Gifts according to the status you chose as well as keywordless gifts
+* Resolution Aware
+    * Sir Squirrel now works regardless of resolution

 # Planned Features
 These are features i intend to add when i have time for Sir Squirrel development
-* Resolution Awareness
-    * Almost done, mostly missing higher resolution pictures for better scaling and lack of testing on a variety of Resolutions and Aspect Ratios

 * Using EGO in battle
     * Shifted to low priority not necessary for now